apogeum/data_science_training/1_Basics/README.md

   Function calls have a form `function_name(argument1, argument 2, ..., argumentN)`.
   We have used a python function named **type**.
   We passed `someint` variable as an **argument** to the function.
-  This function tells us what is the type of the variable.
+  This function tells us what is the type of the argument.
-  In this caseInt stands for integer number.
+  In this case `int` stands for integer number.
 * Run a new cell:
   ```
   type(somestring)